johaGL/DIMet/README.md

 - `timeseriesplots` : isotopologues' stacked bars and fractional contributions line-plots
 - `abundplots` : comparative bars of isotopologue's and total metabolites abundances

-So the mode `prepare` is compulsory to be the first, the others can be made in any order you want.
+So the mode `prepare` is compulsory to be the first, the others can be made in any desired order.

 ```
 python3 DIMet --mode prepare --config example1/configs/cc.yml --mywdir example1